serenity-is/docs/framework/authorization.md

 ![Permission screen](img/permission-screen.png)

-In the screen above we see the textual representations of the permission keys we talk about, but internally they correspond to following free-form strings:
+In the screen above we see the textual representations of the permission keys we talk about, but internally they correspond to the following free-form strings:

-- `Administration:DataAuditLog`
+- `"Administration:DataAuditLog"`
-- `Administration:DataExplorer`
+- `"Administration:DataExplorer"`
-- `Administration:EmailQueue`
+- `"Administration:EmailQueue"`
-- `Administration:Translation`
+- `"Administration:Translation"`
-- `Administration:Security`
+- `"Administration:Security"`

 ## Declarative Permission Attributes